NJnisarg/fuzznetrump/README.md

 As a part of the fuzzing effort for certain protocols we did capture a few bugs while carrying out fuzzing.
 A couple of them are listed here:

 1.)
 A heap-buffer-overflow bug caught by the use of ASAN while fuzzing ICMP input processing function while calculating the internet checksum.
 2.)
-Another problem we detected was a kernel panic when a malformed packet not aligned according to it's length was processed by the IP input processing function
+Another problem we detected was a kernel panic when a malformed packet not aligned according to it's length was processed by the IP input processing function.

 #### Further steps